Three Shires Head Walk

 • Free parking (car park has three picnic tables, but no toilet facilities; no height restriction; no overnight parking or camping).
 Sadly, there’s NO PUBLIC TRANSPORT to this location.

-• 4½ miles (7¼ kilometres) circular walk
+• 4½ miles (7¼ kilometres) circular walk.

-• 2 to 2½ hours at a leisurely pace
+• 2 to 2½ hours at a leisurely pace.

 • Mixed terrain (including rough rocky tracks, and boggy ground after rain); not suitable for wheelchair users or for pushchairs.
+Smaller children may struggle with some of the rougher and muddier terrain.

-• 5 stiles (including one ladder stile)
+• 3 stiles (including one ladder stile).

 Getting there